bharatari/utd-grades/README.md

 There is also a `data` folder that contains all currently received grade data with the original Excel files and converted JSON files.

+## Development

+Development steps are listed within each module's README.

 ## Deploying

 The two parts making up the core application are the `client` and `functions` modules.
-The deployment process for both are separate, allowing changes to be made to each module independently from the other.
+The deployment process for both are separate, allowing changes to be made to each service independently from the other.

-The `client` module is deployed by running `npm run build` in the `client` folder and uploading the built application to the website's S3 bucket.

-The `functions` folder uses the Serverless Framework to manage and deploy our serverless infrastructure (running on AWS Lambda).
-To deploy to production, simply run `serverless deploy --production`.
+Deployment steps are listed within each module's README.

 ## Uploading New Data